-Getting on/off a motorcoach; driving about 15 miles, less than 1 hour.
+Getting on/off a motorcoach; driving about 15 miles, less than 1 hour riding time.
 At Rock City, walking 100-foot trail; 35 stairs in sets of 4-5 stairs with handrails; uneven, inclines.
 Ruby Falls building entrance handicapped accessible, cave not wheelchair accessible.
 Elevator down to starting point of cave walk, approximately 4/5 of a mile each way; hard packed dirt, uneven paths, no seating.
-Participants must be able to remain comfortably on their feet up to 90 minutes.
+Be prepared to stand comfortably up to 90 minutes.

 At the hotel.

-This morning, we will take a motorcoach to Lookout Mountain, famous for its many unusual geological features, and Rock City.
-Situated atop the mountain at 1,700 feet above sea level, with a 100-foot waterfall that cascades down the mountain, and the famous Swing-A-Long Bridge that spans nearly 200 feet, Rock City is a true marvel of nature, featuring massive ancient rock formations, gardens with over 400 native plant species, and breathtaking panoramic views of seven states.
+We’ll hop aboard the motorcoach for a field trip to Lookout Mountain, famous for its many unusual geological features, and Rock City.
+Situated atop the mountain at 1,700 feet above sea level — with a 100-foot waterfall that cascades down the mountain and the famous Swing-A-Long Bridge that spans nearly 200 feet — Rock City is a true marvel of nature, featuring massive ancient rock formations, gardens with over 400 native plant species, and breathtaking panoramic views of seven states.
 We’ll take an unforgettable journey along the Enchanted Trail, where each step reveals natural beauty and wonders along the woodland path.
 The magic of Fairyland Caverns is a favorite for kids and grands.

 At a restaurant atop Lookout Mountain.

-This afternoon, we'll continue our adventure on top of Lookout Mountain.
-Ruby Falls is unique: a 145-foot underground waterfall more than 1,120 feet beneath the mountain’s surface.
-The fascinating story of the formation of Lookout Mountain, the cave and Ruby Falls itself, on the banks of the Tennessee River, is told by the rocks that formed each of these wonders.
-We’ll learn about the rich history of this cave from our expert, a story that includes Native Americans, cave explorers, notorious outlaws, Civil War soldiers, and even a President of the United States.
+We’ll continue our learning adventure on top of Lookout Mountain as we explore Ruby Falls.
+It is unique: a 145-foot underground waterfall more than 1,120 feet beneath the mountain’s surface.
+The fascinating story of the formation of Lookout Mountain, the cave, and Ruby Falls itself, all on the banks of the Tennessee River, is told by the rocks that formed each of these wonders.
+We’ll learn about the rich history of this cave from a Ruby Falls docent — a story that includes Native Americans, cave explorers, notorious outlaws, Civil War soldiers, and even a President of the United States.
 Returning to the hotel, we’ll have some to time to freshen up and relax before dinner.

 At a local restaurant.